Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

 Eq. (\ref{eq:gmax}) represents the upper limit for the energy that an electron with given initial conditions can reach.
 Typically, the electrons with large oscillation amplitudes achieve the highest energies for a given plasma density $n_p$.
 The exact solution for all the electrons can be found in \cite{khudik2016}.
 Once the maximum energy $\gamma_{\rm{max}}$ is achieved, an electron may decelerate due to the dephasing.
-If the interaction distance of an electron with the laser field is long enough, electrons can reach the maximum energy $\gamma_{\rm{max}}$ many times.
 For electrons starting with no transverse momentum, the maximum energy is fully determined by the background plasma frequency $\omega_p$ and the initial transverse distance from the axis $y_0$.
 If an electron has a finite initial $p_{y0}$, equivalent $y_0$ can always be found such that the particle has the same value of $I$ ($y_0$ then represents the first oscillation amplitude possibly higher than the initial distance).

-Whether the electron gets accelerated depends also on the nonlinear amplification condition $\varepsilon_{cr} = a_0 \omega_p/(\omega_0I^{3/2})$ \cite{arefiev2014,khudik2016}, where $a_0$ is the dimensionless field amplitude and $\varepsilon_{cr}$ is the threshold parameter on the order of unity that varies depending on the electron pre-acceleration and the phase of the laser field where electron gets into the resonance.
+Whether the electron gets accelerated depends also on the nonlinear amplification condition $ a_0 \omega_p/(\omega_0I^{3/2}) >\varepsilon_{cr} $ \cite{arefiev2014,khudik2016}, where $a_0$ is the dimensionless field amplitude and $\varepsilon_{cr}$ is the threshold parameter on the order of unity that varies depending on the electron pre-acceleration and the phase of the laser field where electron gets into the resonance.
 In the literature, the parameter takes values between 0.1 and 1.4, depending on the initial conditions and assumptions \cite{arefiev2014,khudik2016,arefiev2012}.
 We introduce a new interpretation of the amplification condition that connects the laser intensity and the plasma density with the maximum resonant transverse amplitude: